Michael4170/PVEF-Core/Mission-Making.md

 ### Testing discipline

 **Game Master teleporting does not test the loop.** It tests the gate against a movement pattern no player has — one session measured ~790 m covered in seven seconds.
-It is a fine way to exercise every base quickly, and it is how the arming bug was caught, but it cannot tell you whether the pacing is right.
+It is a fine way to exercise every base quickly, but it cannot tell you whether the pacing is right.
 Run both: one Game Master sweep for coverage, one played session end to end for feel.

-And when you report a problem: **state how you killed something.** Killing by damage and deleting in Game Master take different code paths, and at least one finding turns entirely on whether the group entity survives its last member.
+And when you report a problem: **state how you killed something.** Killing by damage and deleting in Game Master take different code paths, and they can behave differently.

 ---